Updated March 15, 2020

-It is our intention to create an environment at Clouds in Water where student can fully explore the Dharma and study the self in an environment of trust.
+It is our intention to create an environment at Clouds in Water where students can fully explore the Dharma and study the self in an environment of trust.
 To promote this, Clouds in Water teachers shall not disclose information that they receive in one-to-one practice meetings.
-There are four areas of exception: 1) Clergy are legally bound to report abuse of a child, threatened suicide or threatened physical harm to anyone; 2) Clouds in Water teachers will sometimes consult with each other regarding how to best serve a particular student; 3) When preparing for a jukai ceremony, the preceptor may consult with persons fluent in Japanese in order to select the best names for students; 4) Clouds in Water teachers will sometimes consult with more senior Zen teachers, psychologists or mentors regarding students, especially if it would help to get another perspective.
+There are four areas of exception: 1) Clergy or anyone acting in the capacity of clergy, e.g. lay teachers, are legally bound to report abuse of a child, threatened suicide or threatened physical harm to anyone; 2) Clouds in Water teachers will sometimes consult with each other regarding how to best serve a particular student; 3) When preparing for a jukai ceremony, the preceptor may consult with persons fluent in Japanese in order to select the best names for students; 4) Clouds in Water teachers will sometimes consult with more senior Zen teachers, psychologists or mentors regarding students, especially if it would help to get another perspective.
 In cases 3 and 4, the identity of the student is protected if possible.

-You do not need to hold private either information shared by you or by the teacher or senior student with whom you meet.
-However, students are asked to be deeply mindful of the manner in which they treat information shared between themselves and the teacher in practice meetings.
-This information should not be disclosed to others casually.
+Students are asked to be deeply mindful of the manner in which they treat information shared between themselves and the teacher/senior student in practice meetings.
+Students are not bound to confidentiality, however any information they share should not be disclosed to others casually.
 Acting mindfully, a student may disclose such information to a family member or a close friend.
 Casual disclosures by the student undermine the confidential nature of the student-teacher relationship.
 They may also compromise the authenticity of practice.
 The dharma is principally passed on from individual teacher to individual student, and carelessly shared information can be confusing.

 The teaching process at Clouds in Water Zen Center also involves discussions in class and smaller groups.
 Sensitive or personal information may be shared in these discussions.
 Students and teachers should respect this and refrain from talking about these discussions outside of the group in question in a manner that could disclose someone’s personal information.